Saab CEO says trainer bid could spur co-operation with Boeing

 Lockheed Martin has partnered with Korean Aerospace Industries to offer the South Korean T-50.

-Italy's Finmeccanica, recently abandoned by U.S. partner General Dynamics in a bid to offer a jet based on the Italian M-346 trainer, is looking for a new U.S. partner, executives said at the DSEI defence event in London.
-(Reporting by Tim Hepher; Editing by Catherine Evans)
+Italy's Finmeccanica, recently abandoned by U.S. partner General Dynamics in a bid to offer a jet based on the Italian M-346 trainer, is looking for a new U.S. partner, executives said at the DSEI defense event in London.

+Defense News quoted U.S. Air Force officials as saying U.S. contractor Raytheon was discussing the possibility of taking over as the lead partner for Finmeccanica's aircraft.
+Raytheon officials were not immediately available to comment.